sysid/tldr/pages/common/cargo.md

 # Oprations ............................................................................................
 - dev-dependencies documentation cannot be generated.
 Workaround: add it as regular dependency
 - examples of deps can be run directly, crates seem to be self sufficient
+- binary files for the cargo-edit commands (such as cargo-add, cargo-rm, and cargo-upgrade) are installed in the bin directory under the default Cargo home directory.

+The default Cargo home directory depends on your operating system:
+- On Linux and macOS: $HOME/.cargo
+- On Windows: %USERPROFILE%\.cargo

 ```bash
 cargo tree